Amy-Reidy/Portfolio/README.md

 I created this project as my final assignment for the 'Introductory Programming for Data Science' module of my master's program in May 2021.

 There were two goals of the project:
-1. Test the claim that female-led countries have lower rates of COVID-19.
+**1. Test the claim that female-led countries have lower rates of COVID-19.**
-   I used the non-parametric Mann-Whitney U test to test the null hypothesis H0 that the distributions of two samples are equal; first, I compared all countries in the sample and then just the OECD countries, as some critics say that this claim focuses too much on OECD and western countries.
+   I used the non-parametric Mann-Whitney U test to test the null hypothesis that the distributions of two samples are equal; first, I compared all countries in the sample and then just the OECD countries, as some critics say that this claim focuses too much on OECD countries.

-2. Create a linear regression model to predict rates of COVID-19 in countries around the world.
+**2. Create a linear regression model to predict rates of COVID-19 in countries around the world.**
    I created multiple linear regression models using TensorFlow and Scikit-learn and compared the results.
 Note: these are quite simple models, as the course’s main objective was to introduce Python programming and there was only a very brief introduction to machine learning.

 The data for COVID-19 rates around the world was retrieved by sending an API request to 'https://api.covid19api.com/summary'.
 Data for population and global rates of smoking, obesity, and life expectancy was sourced from csv files on https://ourworldindata.org/.
-Information about which countries are part of the OECD was retrieved from [https://www.oecd.org/](https://www.oecd.org/newsroom/global-oecd-welcomes-colombia-as-its-37th-member.htm#:~:text=The%20OECD's%2037%20members%20are,Poland%2C%20Portugal%2C%20Slovak%20Republic%2C) to get a list of countries that have had a female leader for the COVID-19 outbreak, I used BeautifulSoup to web-scrape a table with female heads of state and government from [Wikipedia](https://en.wikipedia.org/wiki/List_of_elected_and_appointed_female_heads_of_state_and_government).
+Information about which countries are part of the OECD was retrieved from [https://www.oecd.org/](https://www.oecd.org/newsroom/global-oecd-welcomes-colombia-as-its-37th-member.htm#:~:text=The%20OECD's%2037%20members%20are,Poland%2C%20Portugal%2C%20Slovak%20Republic%2C).
+And to get a list of countries that have had a female leader for the COVID-19 outbreak, I used BeautifulSoup to web-scrape a table with female heads of state and government from [Wikipedia](https://en.wikipedia.org/wiki/List_of_elected_and_appointed_female_heads_of_state_and_government).

 After the data was pre-processed, it was merged into a SQL database which was queried to extract information into dataframes

 Libraries used: *pandas, numpy, sklearn, tensorflow, sqlite3, scipy.stats,  matplotlib, seaborn, requests, BeautifulSoup, geopy, folium*